Talaat Pasha: Premiership

 During this time tensions flared between Talaat and Enver.
 Enver won out in a conflict over prioritizing rationing in favor of the army.
-In response Talaat established the Ministry of Rationing, and appointed Kara Kemal as its head.
+In response Talaat established the Ministry of Rationing, and appointed a loyal friend, Kara Kemal, as its head (Kara Kemal was known as the "Little Master" [Küçük Efendi], whereas Talat was the "Grand Master" [Büyük Efendi]).
 In a play of zugzwang after the Balfour Declaration, Talaat reproached with the Zionist movement, promising to open up Jewish immigration to Jerusalem.
 This promise did not reflect ground conditions, as his first year as Grand Vizier saw the loss of Jerusalem and Baghdad.

-However territorial loss in the south coincided with diplomatic success with the signing of the Brest-Litovsk treaty in March 1918, with Talaat himself negotiating for the Ottoman Empire, resulting in the return of Kars, Batumi, and Ardahan to Ottoman rule after their loss forty years ago.
-Another treaty with the Caucasian states signed in Batum strengthened the Ottoman's position in a future drive on Baku, which was accomplished by September.
+However territorial loss in the south coincided with diplomatic success with the signing of the Brest-Litovsk treaty in March 1918, with Talaat himself negotiating for Turkey, resulting in the return of Kars, Batumi, and Ardahan after their loss forty years ago.
+Another treaty with the Caucasian states signed in Batum strengthened Turkey's position in a future drive on Baku, which was accomplished by September.
 Spring 1918 was the zenith of Unionist power and Talaat Pasha's political career, followed by a slow realization of defeat in WWI over the summer.
-In a conversation with Cavid, Talaat felt trapped between three "fires": Enver Pasha, who was becoming increasingly erratic and overly optimistic after the breakthrough in the Caucasus; the new sultan Mehmed VI, an anti-Unionist who was more assertive than his deceased half brother, and the Allied armies advancing from the West and the South.
-In October 1918, the British defeated both Ottoman armies they faced in the Palestinian front.
-Simultaneously on the Macedonian front, Bulgaria capitulated to the allies, leaving no sufficient forces to check an advance on the Ottoman capital.
+In a conversation with Cavid, Talaat felt trapped between three "fires": Enver Pasha, who was becoming increasingly erratic and overly optimistic after the breakthrough in the Caucasus; the new sultan Mehmed VI Vahdeddin, an anti-Unionist who was more assertive than his deceased half brother, and the Allied armies advancing from the West and the South.
+As Talaat was returning from Germany to mend worsening relations in late September 1918, he was informed by the Bulgarians they were leaving the war after the breakthrough on the Macedonian Front.
+He told his entourage in the train car "Şimdi bok yedik" ('We've had it', literally 'We've eaten shit').
+Their capitulation left no sufficient forces to check an Allied advance on the Ottoman capital.
+In October 1918, the British defeated both Turkish armies they faced in the Palestinian front.
 With defeat certain (and growing unrest from years of unfettered corruption) Talaat Pasha announced his intention to resign on 8 October 1918 and lead a caretaker government for a few more days.
-Ahmed İzzet Pasha became the new Grand Vizier and signed the Armistice of Mudros with the Allies, ending hostilities in the Middle East on 30 October.
+Ahmed İzzet Pasha, who was Talaat's choice, succeeded him as Grand Vizier and signed the Armistice of Mudros with the Allies, ending hostilities in the Middle East on 30 October.